sagemath/trac_to_gh/Issue 1867.md

 # Issue 1867: suggested way to fix #1705 -- factoring multivariate polynomials over finite fields is broken in Singular

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1867

 Original creator: was